-- The City waived development impact fees for the Gateway Villas project, which included 60 units of affordable housing. - In partnership with Fresno County, the City continued to offer the Housing Assistance Rehabilitation Program (HARP) and Rental Rehabilitation Program (RRP) for housing rehabilitation, along with USDA Home Repair loans and grants, which can support housing affordability for seniors, people with disabilities, and extremely-low income households. - The City provided information on the Housing Choice Voucher, which can assist extremely low-income households. - Lower-income homebuyers were able to access Fresno County's First-Time Homebuyer Assistance Program as a result of an ongoing partnership between the City and County. - The City secured \$889,302 in CDBG funds between 2019 and 2022, which can fund programs such as the HARP program, incentives for providing farmworker housing, and subsidies for housing affordable to extremely low-income households and other special needs groups.
+- The City purchased land and made a land donation to facilitate the Gateway Villas project, which included 60 units of affordable housing.
+The Gateway Villas Apartments provides housing to low-income residents with incomes at or below 60% the average median income for Fresno County. - In partnership with Fresno County, the City continued to offer the Housing Assistance Rehabilitation Program (HARP) and Rental Rehabilitation Program (RRP) for housing rehabilitation, along with USDA Home Repair loans and grants, which can support housing affordability for seniors, people with disabilities, and extremely-low income households.
+The City of Kerman posts the information on their website and in the beginning of the 5th cycle mailed the fliers to the families in their water bill or include in their monthly newsletter. - The City provided information on the Housing Choice Voucher, which can assist extremely low-income households.
+As of 2023, 32 Housing Choice Vouchers are allocated to households/individuals in the City of Kerman and 17 landlords are registered and participating in the HCV program. - Lower-income homebuyers were able to access Fresno County's First-Time Homebuyer Assistance Program as a result of an ongoing partnership between the City and County.
+A total of six applications were received for downpayment assistance, and three families were assisted in Fresno County. - The City secured \$889,302 in CDBG funds between 2019 and 2022, which can fund programs such as the HARP program, incentives for providing farmworker housing, and subsidies for housing affordable to extremely low-income households and other special needs groups.
+Four HARP applications were received, but no loans were awarded due to incomplete applications or applicant withdrawal.